ssprl/Real-time-Smartphone-application-for-improving-spatial-awareness-of-Hearing-Assistive-Devices/README.md

 For any utilization of the code content of this repository, one of the following books needs to get cited by the user:

-A. Ganguly, A. Küçük and I. Panahi, "Real-time Smartphone application for improving spatial awareness of Hearing Assistive Devices," 2018 40th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), Honolulu, HI, 2018, pp. 433-436, doi: 10.1109/EMBC.2018.8512318.
+A. Ganguly, A. KÃ¼Ã§Ã¼k and I. Panahi, "Real-time Smartphone application for improving spatial awareness of Hearing Assistive Devices," 2018 40th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC), Honolulu, HI, 2018, pp. 433-436, doi: 10.1109/EMBC.2018.8512318.

 ## Disclaimer